grufkork/rkbx_link/.github/ISSUE_TEMPLATE/bug_report.md

 **Other details**
 - Software version: x.x.x
-- Rekordbox version: x.x.x
+- Detailed Rekordbox version: (check the About page in RB)

-Layout used in Rekordbox, what other software you use, how many decks you have.
+Other relevant info such as layout used in Rekordbox, what other software you use, how many decks you have, etc.

 Your config may be of interest depending on your problem.
-Do not post your license key as that will result in revocation.
+Ensure not to post your license key as that will result in its revocation.